FBI unlikely to wrap Clinton email review prior to election

 Comey's revelation left many unanswered questions about the content of the emails and how they could be related to Clinton, at a particularly politically sensitive time for the Democratic nominee eight days out from the election.

-Republican former US Attorney General Alberto Gonzales on Monday slammed Comey, saying his letter was an "error in judgment."
+Former US Attorney General Alberto Gonzales, a Republican, on Monday slammed Comey, saying his letter was an "error in judgment."

 "You don't comment on investigations because commenting on the investigation may jeopardize the investigation.
 And that's the box that he's put himself in, because people are now calling for more information -- for release of the emails," Gonzales told CNN's John Berman and Kate Bolduan on "At This Hour."